 - Finally tap on Notifications

-From here, you can look into about 10 different settings, like the Alexa Delivery Notifications that are more shopping related.
+From here, you can look into about 10 different settings, like the Alexa yellow light Notifications that are more shopping related.
 To find Door Lock notifications, you have to go a bit further.

 At the bottom of this page, there is a section called “Low Supply Notifications”.
 If you click on it, you’ll get a list of all your devices.
 By clicking on your Door Lock in the device list, you’ll see a screen with some settings related to your Door Lock battery.